ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue.rst

   * ``Ogre.log`` for rviz, if possible (run with ``rviz -l``)
   * Bag files and code samples which reproduce the problem
   * GIFs or video clips to demonstrate the problem
+  * Log files (see :doc:`/Concepts/Intermediate/About-Logging`) or logs from the RQT console (see :doc:`/Tutorials/Beginner-CLI-Tools/Using-Rqt-Console/Using-Rqt-Console`)

 * Also describe any troubleshooting which you have already attempted, for example: